 Wandering around the city streets is one of the best things you can do in York and it costs nothing.
 There’s plenty to interest everyone, from fantastic street entertainers to genuinely talented buskers to tiny alleyways and secret passages, cobbled streets and grand squares.
 Marvel at the Minster, take a turn around the bottom of Clifford’s Tower, skip along Whip-ma-whop-ma-gate and amble through the Shambles.

-Spot the furry friends on the York Cat Trail
+Spot the furry friends on the free York Cat Trail

 Stretch little legs and go for a walk or bike ride

 Ducks, otters, swans and even an ice cream boat: there’s a lot to spot on a walk along the river Ouse, accessible from York city centre.
-Alternatively, grab your bikes (or hire them) and enjoy a ride along the cycle tracks (York’s solar system trail is very popular).
+Alternatively, grab your bikes (or hire them – Get Cycling is a great place for family bike hire, including inclusive options) and enjoy a ride along the cycle tracks (York’s solar system trail is very popular).
 Trips to the great Yorkshire countryside needn’t cost much either – pack a picnic, find a free parking space and let the kids run wild.
 The Yorkshire Dales and Moors and our glorious coast are all great options.
 Take a look at the Little Vikings Guide to Family Walks in York and Yorkshire.

-Another cracking day out is yours for the price of a parking ticket during normal times.
-During the coronavirus crisis, you need to buy tickets but it’s just £6 a ticket and children are free.
+Another cracking day out, and only adults pay for admission.
+Tickets should be booked ahead but it’s just £6 a ticket and children (under 18) are free.
 Yorkshire Sculpture Park is a fantastic outdoor day out that inspires (and tires little legs).
+There are some nice cafes and the Visitor Centre is worth a visit.
 Yorkshire Sculpture Park, West Bretton, Wakefield WF4 4LG – Visit the website

-One of Yorkshire’s most stunning spots is accessible for just the price of parking (£9 a day).
+One of Yorkshire’s most stunning spots is accessible for just the price of parking (£10 a day).
 Head out on one of the many trails on foot or by bike and don’t miss the epic adventure play area.
+There’s a cafe and loos at the Visitor Centre.
 Dalby Forest, Dalby Forest Drive, Low Dalby, Pickering YO18 7LT – Visit the Dalby Forest website for more details

 Just pay for your fruit at The Balloon Tree

 A popular spot for fruit picking, there’s no admission price for this farm shop with its small play area and animal viewing area.
 Pumpkin-picking is a favourite in the autumn and local families flock here during the summer months to fill punnets with berries galore.
-During the coronavirus, you need to book and pay for tickets in advance.
-Tickets are redeemable against the cost of fruit.
 The Balloon Tree, Stamford Bridge Road, York YO41 1NB – Visit The Balloon Tree website for more details

 One of Leeds’ top attractions, and the national museum of arms and armour, The Royal Armouries is free to enter.
-It has been closed due to the coronavirus but it is reopening in September 2020.
 There’s always something new to see at the Royal Armouries and there are plenty of hands-on activities for children, with lots of special holiday activities too.
 The Royal Armouries, Armouries Dr., Leeds LS10 1LT – Visit The Royal Armouries website